stonepros/stone/doc/rados/configuration/network-config-ref.rst

 		# ... elided configuration
 		public_network = {IPv4 public-network/netmask}, {IPv6 public-network/netmask}

-This is so that Ceph can find a valid IP address for both address families.
+This is so that Stone can find a valid IP address for both address families.

 If you want just an IPv4 or an IPv6 stack environment, then make sure you set the `ms bind` options correctly.